A fast command-line utility for dealing with JSON

 for more detailed instructions.

-’s features are separated into a number of commands.
+json-quick’s features are separated into a number of commands.
 Currently,

 the following commands are available: